CIT28/files/w4/ps0p1.md

 1. Add heading 2 md text for each problem with the following text
     - 'Problem #'
     - add the backticks
-2. Use the SQLITE3 terminal to write your SQL commands to solve the problem.
+2. Use the SQLITE3 terminal to write your attempt to get the correct output for the problem.
+Yes you should have several attempts for most problems.
-    - If you get help from the CS50 AI Duck or other gen ai sources, note this with the ```.print 'what you did to get help'``` in your README.md for this problem
 3. Once you have the correct output (see below for test) complete the poe workflow.
     - Refer back to Week 4 Attendance instructions for how to complete the poe workflow.
-    - Each problem need a second query that does a record count.
+4. Each problem need a second query that does a record count to confirm you are getting the correct output.
-5. Clear the sqlite terminal with ```.shell clear```
-    - DON'T DO THIS UNTIL you have copied the effort (SQL commands) you did to get the correct output.
-6. Complete the pow and git workflow, commit with message:
+5. Complete the pow and git workflow, commit with message:
         - **COMMIT MESSAGE - "Prob 1 complete"**

 **CONTENT FROM CS50 SITE STARTS HERE**